Carson City Public Works - Environmental Division

 The Carson City ECA manages a Pretreatment Program, which is federally mandated (Under the Clean Water Act) and EPA approved, and designed to protect the city’s residents and environment from toxic wastewater discharged from commercial sources.

-To control commercial wastewater discharges in Carson City, the ECA reviews all commercial building plans for the required plumbing and pretreatment systems, issues wastewater discharge permits, and routinely inspects hundreds of businesses to determine if they are in compliance with the permit conditions, as well as their potential for illegal wastewater discharges.
+To control commercial wastewater discharges in Carson City, the ECA reviews all commercial building plans for the required plumbing and pretreatment systems and asbestos removal, issues wastewater discharge permits, and routinely inspects hundreds of businesses to determine if they are in compliance with the permit conditions, as well as their potential for illegal wastewater discharges.

 The ECA enforces these permits, and non-compliance can result in criminal penalties.
 Authority is provided in Carson City Municipal Code Chapter 12.06, through an EPA Region IX approved Enforcement Response Plan, and Enforcement Response Guide (ERP/ERG).